 You might need additional tools such as a screwdriver (purchased separately) when you attach a mounting device.
 To avoid damage to your monitor, follow these instructions.

-1. Remove the four screws from the VESA holes located on the rear of the monitor head.
+1. Remove the two screws from the Vesa holes located on the rear of the monitor head (1), and then remove the screw fastener (2).